trekhleb/links-detector/README.md

 Links Detector is [PWA](https://web.dev/progressive-web-apps/) (Progressive Web App) friendly application made on top of a [Workbox](https://developers.google.com/web/tools/workbox) library.
 While you navigate through the app it tries to cache all resources to make them available offline and to make consequent visits much faster for you.

-Links detection and recognition happens by means of [TensorFlow](https://www.tensorflow.org) and [Tesseract.js](https://github.com/naptha/tesseract.js).
+Links detection and recognition happens by means of [TensorFlow](https://www.tensorflow.org) and [Tesseract.js](https://github.com/naptha/tesseract.js) libraries which in turn rely on [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) and [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly) browser support.